Pocket Option Copy Trading Guide: How to Copy Traders Safely and Profitably

 How I Built a Safer Copy Trading Strategy

 After losing some money and learning these lessons, I built a small system for myself.
-Here’s how I copy trade now:
+After testing different approaches and reviewing dozens of trader profiles, I settled on a simple framework that prioritizes capital preservation first and profits second.

 - Start small (like $10-$20) with a new trader.